Want To Build An Independent Business And List In 3 Years: Dunzo CEO Kabeer Biswas

 For its entire existence, Dunzo has been like a young batsman whose T20 debut series goes spectacularly well but pundits doubt whether this boy can survive the rigor of test and one-day cricket.

-Dunzo may have silenced some critics with its latest funding round where the retail arm of India's largest conglomerate Reliance acquired a 25.8% stake by leading a $240 million investment that valued the firm at about $800 million.
+Dunzo may have silenced some critics with its latest funding round where the retail arm of India's largest conglomerate Reliance acquired a 25.8 percent stake by leading a $240 million investment that valued the firm at about $800 million.

 The critics may still have a point though.
 While Dunzo chief executive and cofounder Kabeer Biswas stresses that 10-minute delivery -- the industry fad -- is not the firm’s priority, rivals Swiggy's Instamart, Bigbasket, and upstart Zepto are breathing down its neck.